IAH-NL Resources and Links

 Groundwater in the Netherlands

 The essential resource of Dufour provides a comprehensive overview of groundwater in the Netherlands, exploring how geography and climate influence groundwater recharge and flow.
 It delves into the country’s geological formations, aquifers, and groundwater systems, alongside patterns of groundwater movement, salinity, pollution, and water quality.
-The book examines groundwater abstraction for drinking water, agriculture, and industry, as well as the effects of urbanization and pollution.
+The book examines groundwater abstraction for drinking water, agriculture, and industry, as well as the effects of urbanisation and pollution.
 It also covers Dutch groundwater policies, legislation, and monitoring systems, making it a valuable reference for policymakers, researchers, and environmental professionals.

 The book is available both in English and Dutch: